 - Critique pedagogies and technologies used in online writing environments

-WRIT 5250 - Social Media and Writing Strategy
+WRIT 5250 - Social Media Writing and Strategy (3 credits)

 This course offers students practical instruction in writing strategies for social media and other electronic media.

 - Identify various forms of social media and target audiences

 - Research and write different types of social media content

 - Demonstrate mastery of organization, style and attribution

 - Produce various forms of social media content and submit for posting

 WRIT 5320 - Advanced Writing with Technologies (3 credits)

 This course focuses on developing advanced writing techniques for mobile and web-based technologies.
 Students in this course will examine in-depth the theories and approaches to writing within such digital environments and networks while at the same time investigate technologies as rhetorical objects.
 This course will prepare students to answer a variety of design problems related to technological contexts.